JennysJam/blog/content/blog/learnc.md

 Visual Studio C has it's own format and build tool; but really would rather you edit it via the.

 ### Autotools

-Autotools is also like CMake in that it is a meta-build system; unlike CMake, it has much more tenacious feature detection (to figure out waht platform you are on) and the build files it creates are designed to be easily shipped, rather than the intermediate build artifactts CMake creates.
+Autotools is also like CMake in that it is a meta-build system; unlike CMake, it has much more tenacious feature detection (to figure out what platform you are on) and the build files it creates are designed to be easily shipped, rather than the intermediate build artifact's CMake creates.

 I haven't personally used autotools, so I really can't speak to it's quality.

 ### Meson

-Another meta-build system, this time using a python-like syntax for it's scripting langauges.
+Another meta-build system, this time using a python-like syntax for it's scripting languages.

 I haven't personally used this either, but AFAIK it's still constrained to unix like targets.